 7 – Travel

 Travel is always a personal goal of mine!
 Visiting new places and experiencing different cultures teaches you so much about yourself and the world around you.
 I love that traveling gives you new perspectives and challenges you intellectually and mentally.

 For you, travel may mean going to another country for the first time or visiting a national park nearby your home.
-Either way, travel is one of those personal goals for 2023 that reminds you to be curious and explore.
+Either way, travel is one of those personal goals for a woman that reminds you to be curious and explore.

 8 – Read (More)